oskardudycz/event-driven.io/content/posts/2023-02-12--projections_in_marten_explained/index.pl.md

 Then Marten will run the transformation behind the scenes and call the proper apply method.

 You can define even fancier transformations.
+Check [Event transformations, a tool to keep our processes loosely coupled](/pl/event_transformations_and_loosely_coupling/) to see an example of that.

 Yet, with great power comes great responsibility.
 You need to be careful not to compromise performance after going wild.
 Read more considerations in [Anti-patterns in event modelling - I'll just add one more field](/pl/i_will_just_add_one_more_field/).
 And at least register such projection as asynchronous, e.g.:

 ```csharp
 var builder = WebApplication.CreateBuilder(args);